d3xt3r2909/linkedin_login/README.md

 -   A Flutter library for  [LinkedIn](https://docs.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/sign-in-with-linkedin?context=linkedin/consumer/context) OAuth 2.0 APIs .
 -   This library is using new way of authorization on [LinkedIn](https://engineering.linkedin.com/blog/2018/12/developer-program-updates)

+### Star ⭐ a repo if you like project.
+Your support matters to us.

 ## Installation

 -   See the [installation instructions on pub](https://pub.dartlang.org/packages/linkedin_login#-installing-tab-)